c-ola/website/content/writeups/typecheck/index.md

 This gives us the flag:\
 `UMDCTF{c++_templates_are_the_reason_for_the_butlerian_jihad}`\
-Which is correct, meaning we have succesfully deciphered the black magic!
+Which is correct, meaning we have succesffully deciphered the template wizardry!

 Full solution file: [`typecheck.py`](/writeups/typecheck/typecheck.py)